 Then the table version of lawn tennis came into the picture.
 This new game featured a sprung racket, rubber balls of 30 mm diameter, a table surrounded by a wooden fence along its perimeter, and an extended net up to the side of the table.

-People called the game with different names, like
+People called the game by different names, like

 - Ping Pong